jm81/paginate/README.md

 2. Paginator classes - classes in the Paginator module do the actual work.
    Paginator::Simple is the base class.

-3. Helper modules - TODO
+3. Helper modules - modules with helper methods for use by frameworks (currently Merb only).

 ##General Information